Andrzej Żuławski: Personal life

+Żuławski's first wife was Barbara Baranowska, a member of the Polish School of Posters.
+She created the French poster for Żuławski's Possession.
+Her first husband, Adolf Rudnicki, inspired the character Abe in the film.

-He had three sons from different relationships. Żuławski's ex-wife was Małgorzata Braunek, who was a Polish film and stage actress.
+Żuławski had three sons from different relationships.
+One of Żuławski's ex-wives was Małgorzata Braunek, who was a Polish film and stage actress.
 Their son, Xawery, is also a film director.

+His relationship with painter Hanna Wolska resulted in the birth of his son Ignacy.

-He was in a relationship with the French actress Sophie Marceau for sixteen years, with whom he made four films over a 15-year period (L'Amour braque, My Nights Are More Beautiful Than Your Days, La Note bleue, Fidelity).
-They had a son Vincent together.
+He was in a relationship with French actress Sophie Marceau for sixteen years, with whom he made four films over a 15-year period (L'Amour braque, My Nights Are More Beautiful Than Your Days, La Note bleue, Fidelity).
+They had a son named Vincent together.
 They broke up in 2001.

-2007-2008 Żuławski had been dating Weronika Rosati.
-In 2010 Żuławski released a book titled "Nocnik", which included a character allegedly based on Rosati named Esther.
+From 2007 to 2008, Żuławski dated Weronika Rosati, daughter of Polish politician Dariusz Rosati.
+In 2010, Żuławski released a book titled Nocnik, which included a character allegedly based on Rosati named Esther.
 Rosati sued Żuławski and the book's publisher for violating her right to privacy and dignity as a woman as the book included intimate details about her. Żuławski lost the case in 2015.